 Dr Mark Empey is lecturer in early modern British and Irish history at NUI Galway.
 He was previously a postdoctoral researcher on the ERC-funded project RECIRC: The Reception and Circulation of Early Modern Women’s Writing, 1550-1700.
 Between 2012 and 2014 he held the NUI Dr Garret Fitzgerald postdoctoral fellowship at Maynooth University examining the career of the seventeenth-century politician and historian, Sir James Ware (Boydell & Brewer, Woodbridge, forthcoming).
 His most recent publication was Early Stuart Irish Warrants: the Falkland and Wentworth administrations, 1623-1639 (Irish Manuscripts Commission, 2015).

 Professor David Hayton is professor emeritus of early modern Irish and British history at Queen’s University, Belfast.
 He has published extensively on political and religious history in Britain and Ireland from the Restoration to the middle of the eighteenth century.
-His most recent works The Anglo-Irish experience, 1680-1730: religion, identity and patriotism (Boydell & Brewer, Woodbridge, 2012) and, as co-editor, Religion, society and politics in eighteenth- and nineteenth-century Ireland: essays presented to S.J.
+His most recent work include The Anglo-Irish experience, 1680-1730: religion, identity and patriotism (Boydell & Brewer, Woodbridge, 2012) and, as co-editor, Religion, society and politics in eighteenth- and nineteenth-century Ireland: essays presented to S.J.
 Connolly (Four Courts Press, Dublin, 2016).

 Dr Susan Hood is librarian and archivist of the Representative Church Body Library, Dublin.
 Her publications focus on urban development, estate records as sources for local history research, genealogical research in Ireland and, as editor, the Register of the parish of Holy Trinity (Christ Church) Cork, 1643-1669 (Dublin, 1999).
 More recently, she was joint editor of Irish Archives (2016), which is the annual journal of the Irish Society for Archives.